YANG-Zijie/ai-masterbrain-scientist/README.md

 [Paper link](https://www.biorxiv.org/content/early/2023/04/21/2023.04.19.537579)

-## Abstract
+## Introduction

-Recent rapid and unexpected advancements in Artificial Intelligence (AI) have dramatically shocked the world.
-Large language models, such as ChatGPT and GPT-4, have demonstrated remarkable potential in aggregating and organizing knowledge while providing insights and solutions to specific questions.
-In this study, we further explore the possibility of GPT-4 taking on a central role in a complete closed-loop biological research, functioning as a masterbrain scientist responsible for generating hypotheses, designing experiments, analyzing results, and drawing conclusions.
-Our findings suggest that AI has the potential to evolve into a genuine scientist, and could lead an unprecedented revolution in the area of science.
+The recent rapid development of artificial intelligence (AI) has shocked the world, especially large language models such as ChatGPT and GPT-4.
+These models show amazing potential for integrating knowledge and solving problems.
+In this study, we explore for the first time the possibility of AI playing the role of “masterbrain scientist” (similar to principal investigator or principal scientist) in natural science research.
+Our tests show that the AI masterbrain played by GPT-4 has the ability to occupy a central position in a complete biological closed-loop scientific research, responsible for proposing scientific hypotheses, designing experiments, analyzing results and drawing conclusions; Humans, as assistants, are in a subordinate position, only responsible for performing experiments designed by the AI master brain and feeding back the results to the AI masterbrain.
+The study shows that an AI-led scientific revolution may be coming.
+In the future, we are expected to look forward to entering the “AI-driven science era”.

 ## Paper Interpretation